 The drive out to Halong Bay from Hanoi isn’t fun, the roads are terrible, the traffic is crazy and the weather is hot and humid.
 I did see a local man with an unconscious (but live) water buffalo strapped to the back of his motorbike, which really made up for the painful drive.
 Picking a reputable cruise company also ensures a more comfortable and air-conditioned transfer out to Halong Bay, which is something you definitely want.

-I recommend a 2 night, 3 day cruise as opposed to a 1 night, 2 day cruise.
+I recommend a 2 night, 3-day cruise as opposed to a 1 night, 2-day cruise.
 Once you arrive you will have forgotten all about the drive and will want to soak up as much of Halong Bay as possible as there is so much to enjoy.
 I also recommend splashing out the extra cash to get a room with your own balcony to sit and enjoy the sunset and sunrise.

 Halong Bay is beautiful, the water wasn’t always enticing but the views as we sailed through it were breathtaking.
 I found the local food absolutely delicious and wasn’t bothered by the number of boats around us at all, it was really pretty seeing them lit up and night and watching them float past during the day.

-We visited a few local floating villages and were amazed at how the people live on a maze of boats and floating houses they’ve built.
+We visited a few local floating villages and were amazed at how the people live in a maze of boats and floating houses they’ve built.
 Children, dogs, grandparents, aunties and uncles all live together in the same little place.
-Of course my first question was how you go about dating as a Vietnamese teenager growing up with your entire family 1 metre away.
+Of course, my first question was how you go about dating as a Vietnamese teenager growing up with your entire family 1 metre away.
 Our guide explained they have developed their own type of ‘parking’ where young couples take a small boat to a secluded area behind one of the rock formations and enjoy ‘date night’.

-As part of our 2 night cruise we were able to do some kayaking around a beautiful little secluded spot, I couldn’t even tell you where it was it was that hidden.
+As part of our 2-night cruise we were able to do some kayaking around a beautiful little secluded spot, I couldn’t even tell you where it was it was that hidden.
 We spent a day on a smaller boat just swimming, eating, kayaking, napping and jumping from the boat.
 As far as holidays go, moments like that are what really make it for me.

 My tips for booking a Halong Bay cruise are to ask around and listen to recommendations from friends and family.
 You will always get what you pay for and it is a once in a lifetime experience so spend as much as you can afford on your cruise and your room.

 Paloma Cruise – the Paloma boat was a great size and really well maintained.
-The room we had, with a private balcony, was more than big enough with a great bathroom comfy bed and much needed air conditioning.
+The room we had, with a private balcony, was more than big enough with a great bathroom comfy bed and much-needed air conditioning.
 The food was really delicious and we always had more than we could eat.
 Most importantly, the staff were incredibly friendly and accommodating.